sublimelsp/LSP/docs/src/customization.md

 !!! note
     Semantic highlighting is disabled by default.
 To enable it, set `"semantic_highlighting": true` in your LSP user settings.

+!!! warning
+    There are several known limitations when semantic highlighting is used.
+In particular, there are visible artifacts on lines with semantic highlighting if the `"highlight_line"` setting is enabled, and italic and bold font styles are suppressed for regions with semantic highlighting.

 !!! info "This feature is only available if the server has the *semanticTokensProvider* capability."
     Language servers that support semantic highlighting are for example *clangd* and *rust-analyzer*.